 As a believer, you are a steward, manager, or caretaker of God’s vineyard, resources, or estate.
-Your talents, gifting, anointing, skills, riches or wealth are part of God’s vineyard committed into your care.
+Your talents, gifting, anointing, skills, riches, or wealth are part of God’s vineyard committed to your care.

-God’s vineyard also includes your life, marriage, home, relationship, career, business or ministry.
-All that you have are graciously given to you by God for His purpose – for you to bring forth fruit to God’s praise and glory.
+God’s vineyard includes your life, marriage, home, relationship, career, business, or ministry.
+All that you have is graciously given to you by God for His purpose – for you to bring forth fruit to God’s praise and glory.

-It is God’s earnest desire and expectation that you will diligently cultivate the vineyard He has entrusted to your care and not hold back its good fruits from Him and the people He sent to you.
+God’s earnest desire and expectation is that you will diligently cultivate the vineyard He has entrusted to your care and not hold back its good fruits from Him and the people He sent to you.

 What kind of fruit does God expect from you?